ENTER: Event Based Interpretable Reasoning for VideoQA: Qualitative Analysis

 \section{Qualitative Analysis}

 We present two qualitative examples in \Cref{fig:samples_positive}.
 In the first example (left figure), the task is to count the total number of people in the video.
 The model iterates through event nodes, identifying human-related arguments, which are then counted by the final LLM reasoner using the \texttt{simple\_query} function.
 The second example (right figure) involves a more complex scenario.
 The question asks about the dog's action before being petted, which is missed by the captioner.
 The graph generator linked the man sitting on the chair as the event before petting.
 As this information dealt with the action of the man rather than the dog, it was insufficient.
 Consequently, \texttt{generate\_multimodal\_edges} retrieved the relevant clips.
 The dog's action, "Chasing its tail," occurring simultaneously with "Sitting," was retrieved, providing the correct answer.

-The given examples depict the reasoning process employed by our approach, and illustrate its interpretability.
+The examples depict the reasoning employed by our approach, showing its interpretability.
+Additional examples in \Cref{sec:more_qualitative_samples}.